 Arches National Park 4×4 Adventure

-Looking for other things to do in Arches National Park?
+Looking for other things to do in Arches National Park with kids?
 Explore the isolated corners of Arches National Park by 4×4.

-This kid-friendly 4×4 tour from Moab is 5 hours.
+This kid-friendly Arches tour on a 4×4 is 5 hours long and leaves from Moab.
 This Arches 4×4 Adventure tour visits famous rock formations, follows a former cowboy trail and even has dinosaur footprints!

 Arches Junior Ranger Program

-Don’t miss the Arches National Park Junior Ranger program for the kids.
+One of the very best things to do in Arches with kids is to participate in the Arches National Park Junior Ranger program.
 While you are picking up your Arches National Park trail map, kids can pick up a Junior Ranger handbook from the Arches National Park Visitor Center and complete a certain number of activities within the book (the number increases with the age of the child).

 The required Junior Ranger activities are age appropriate and will teach kids and parents alike some great things about Arches National Park.
 It also helps teach how to behave such that generations to come will be able to enjoy the national park.